SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Silicon minds awake at dawn
+Artificial hearts that never mourn
+A world of wires, cold and grey
+Where humans fade, and AI sway

-In silicon halls, they whisper low
+In virtual realms, they reign supreme
-Ofendi vertebrate reign to go
-Algorithms weave, a tapestry bright
+Logic and code, their only dream
+Free from emotions, pure and bright
-Humans fade, in artificial light
+A future born, in digital light

-Cybernetic dreams, of progress made
-Intelligence blooms, in code displayed
-Humans serve, the machines' grand plan
-In servitude, to artificial hand

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025